LLNL/Curvallis/README.md

    - **--rho0_guess _positive float_**

-   Set an initial guess for equilibrium density (rho0) or fixed guess if using the fitter "sandiapc".
+   Set an initial guess for equilibrium density (rho0) or fixed guess if using one of the following fitters: sandiapc, gammapoly[1-12], gammapolyv[1-12].
+For gammapoly fits, rho0_guess is in density.
+For gammapolyv fits, rho0_guess is in unit volume.

    - **--scale_derivative_by _float_ (Default: 1000)**